John M. Tobin Jr.

 John M. Tobin Jr. (born August 31, 1969) is a former member of the Boston City Council, having represented District 6 from 2002 through 2010.
 His district included the neighborhoods of West Roxbury, Jamaica Plain, and parts of Roslindale and Mission Hill.
 His has been the Vice President of City and Community Affairs at Northeastern University since 2010.
+He also co-founded Off Cabot in Beverly, MA.

 Early years

 Tobin was born in Boston on August 31, 1969.
 He is the son of Jack and Kathy (Freeman) Tobin and is the oldest of six children.
 He grew up in Dorchester's Lower Mills neighborhood and in West Roxbury.
 Tobin attended the Charles H. Taylor Elementary School in Mattapan, St. Gregory's School in Dorchester, and Holy Name School in West Roxbury.
 He is a 1987 graduate of Catholic Memorial High School in West Roxbury.
 Tobin received his Bachelor of Arts degree in Political Science from the University of Massachusetts Boston.